View the latest KTM Komuter Timetable for commuter trains within Peninsular Malaysia, operated by Keretapi Tanah Melayu Berhad (KTM or KTMB).

 There are two main areas within Peninsular Malaysia where you can use these Komuter Trains and they are the cheapest and fastest (compared to the bus) way of getting around for relatively short distances:

-The north between the state of Perlis on the border with Thailand and the state of Perak (see next section).
+The north between the state of Perlis on the border with Thailand, Kedah, Penang and Perak - see the next section below.

 This new northern KTM Komuter route (Komuter Utara) only started operating in 2015 and is a good cheap way to travel by train in the states of Perlis, Kedah, Penang and into Perak.